These playbooks cover the operating layer behind Vietnam group travel: quote assumptions, departure checks, arrival handling, and daily delivery.

 Hotel and rooming-list planning for Vietnam leisure groups: room types, group check-in, location, porterage, and expectations.

-Vietnam group meals need hygiene fit, dietary clarity, service rhythm, access, seating, and timing; not just a long menu.
+Vietnam group meals depend on hygiene fit, dietary clarity, service rhythm, access, seating, and timing, not just the menu.

 Cabin, timing, luggage, meals, and weather assumptions.